As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 - For 8+ months puppies: Feed around 2-3 meals a day

-Finally, factors like weight and activity level of the puppy should also dictate the amount of food that you feed to your puppy.
+Finally, factors like the weight and activity level of the puppy should also dictate the amount of food that you feed your puppy.

 Still confused?
 Well, always err on the side of caution when it comes to the right amount of food to feed your puppy as you don’t want him to become obese during his prime developmental stage.